peter-hunt/chesschaos/README.md

 Currently, only a few playable chess positions are added.
 The design of the game features can be seen [here](./design.md)

+This game is inspired by Minecraft Dungeons and a few other games.
+I started this project because I was into chess lately, and I wanted to combine chess with modern RPG genre.

 # Table of Contents

 - [ChessChaos](#chesschaos)